- Privacy Commitment

 Interact with an email which we have sent to you.

-Visit our buildings (the Crucible, the Lyceum or Crucible Corner) or attend an event which we have organised at another location.
+Visit our buildings (the Crucible or the Lyceum) or attend an event which we have organised at another location.

 We also receive personal data when you give permission to third party organisations or it is publicly available such as: